iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/pmla.md

 In simple terms, the burden of proof asks: Who needs to provide evidence to support their claim?

-There are generally two positions in an argument:
+There are generally two position in an argument:

 - **The Affirmative (or Positive) Claim**: This is the side making an assertion, proposing something new, or making a claim about reality.